yaeda/iOSTwitterSample/README.md

 #### iOS Twitter Sample ####

-It's sample program for twiitter framework with iOS5.
+This is iOS5 twiitter-framework sample project.

-It's my first iOS application.
+This is my first iOS application.